tornado80/collaborative-whiteboard/backend/README.md

 You can run Eunit and Common Test tests with the following commands:

-    $ rebar3 eunit
-    $ rebar3 ct [--verbose]
+    $ rebar3 do eunit, ct

-Use `--verbose` in the Common Test command to see the output of the tests.
+Use `rebar3 ct --verbose` to see the output of Common Test testcases.